githubmaxcs/githubmaxcs.github.io/portfolio/project1.md

     6.042483798575727

-Using `mean_absolute_error`, when we find the mean absolute error of our predictions, we find we are (on average) 6.04 degrees Farenheit from the actual value; of course, this result isn't great, but predicting weather is difficult.
+Using `mean_absolute_error`, we find we are (on average) 6.04 degrees Farenheit from the actual values; of course, this result isn't great, but predicting weather is difficult.
 So, let's evaluate our model, and let's see if we can make some improvements.

 ### Evaluating Model, Iteration One